yunyixin/d3-demo/README.md

-# Network Graph
+# d3-demo
-this is for test of food's risk
+this is several demo charts of d3

 #Installation
    $ npm install  or yarn